Milli189/Impactor-fork/README.md

 [![GitHub License](https://img.shields.io/github/license/khcrysalis/PlumeImpactor?color=%23C96FAD)](https://github.com/khcrysalis/PlumeImpactor/blob/main/LICENSE)
 [![Sponsor Me](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/khcrysalis)

 Open-source, cross-platform, and feature rich iOS sideloading application.
-Supporting macOS[^1], Linux[^2], and Windows[^3].
+Supporting macOS, Linux[^1], and Windows[^2].

-[^1]: On macOS, it's highly important you login to the [Internet Accounts](https://khcrysalis.dev/internetaccounts) pane in macOS's settings before logging into Impactor, that way we're able to login seemlessly using Apple private services.

-[^2]: On Linux, usbmuxd must be installed on your system.
+[^1]: On Linux, usbmuxd must be installed on your system.
 Don't worry though, it comes with most popular distributions by default already!
 However, due to some distributions [udev](https://man7.org/linux/man-pages/man7/udev.7.html) rules `usbmuxd` may stop running after no devices are connected causing Impactor to not detect the device after plugging it in.
 You can mitigate this by plugging your phone first then restarting the app.

-[^3]: On Windows, [iTunes](https://support.apple.com/en-us/106372) must be downloaded so Impactor is able to use the drivers for interacting with Apple devices.
+[^2]: On Windows, [iTunes](https://support.apple.com/en-us/106372) must be downloaded so Impactor is able to use the drivers for interacting with Apple devices.

 | ![Demo of app](demo.webp)   |
 | :----------------------:    |